Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Mean field description

-Here $\kappa$ is the rate of the saturation, simulating refilling from a large number of highly occupied wells, and $n_0$ the mean occupation in the chain.
-Steady-states of the dissipative mode in this new configuration are shown in Fig.~\ref{Fig:Compare}(b), in comparison with the solutions from the complete GPE in Eq.~\eqref{Eq:GP_BoseHubbard}.
+Here $\kappa$ is the rate of the saturation, simulating refilling from a large number of highly occupied wells with mean occupation $n_0$.
+A gain term like this yields a typical refilling that follows a logistic curve.
+This is shown to be the best fit for the refilling in a Bose-Hubbard array \cite{labouvie_negative_2015,fischer_models_2017,mink_variational_2022}.
+The on-site tunneling that is added in Eq.~\eqref{Eq:GP_BoseHubbard} simply rescales the groundstate energy.

+Steady states of the dissipative mode in this configuration are shown in Fig.~\ref{Fig:Compare}(b), in comparison with the solutions from the full chain.
 It is clear that the three-mode incoherent pumping model outperforms the resonant pumping one.
 Most significant is the similarity of the upper branch for which the behaviour depends mainly on the value of $\kappa$.
 Tuning the refilling rate we find that the best agreement is obtained for $\kappa=c_s=\sqrt{2JUn_0}$, exactly the speed of sound in a Bose-Hubbard chain.
 The lower branch is less affected by variations in the refilling rate.

-Even better agreement with the full GPE model is obtained by introducing two additional dynamical sites to the left and the right, resulting in an incoherently pumped five-mode model.
-The results are shown in Fig.~\ref{Fig:Compare}(b) with the dashed line, showing overall very good agreement with the full GPE calculation.
+Even better agreement with the benchmark is obtained by slightly increasing the size.
+We take now $L=5$ coupled modes where the first and last are again saturated as described in Eq.~\eqref{Eq:IncohDrive}.
+The results are shown in Fig.~\ref{Fig:Compare}(b) with the dashed line, showing overall very good agreement with the complete system.